 - The way that CIGAR sequence lengths are computed has changed to match samtools.
-This implies that the computation of min\match\size and min\identity\pc have slightly changed. - Starting in NGLess 1.1, countfile reorders its input if necessary. - count now handles multiple lines of comments at the top of its functional\map arguments
+This implies that the computation of min\match\size and min\identity\pc have slightly changed. - Starting in NGLess 1.1, countfile reorders its input if necessary. - The count function now accepts multiple lines of comments at the top of its functional\map arguments